 - American butter is required to have at least an 80% fat content.
 French butter must contain a minimum of 82% fat.
 The higher the fat content in butter, the less water it contains, making pastries flakier.
 More butterfat also means a softer texture, faster melt, and often, a deeper yellow color.

-- European butters are known for their rich taste which is a direct result of the higher butterfat content.
-Ads they contain less water, European butters are often the preference for baking, especially when the butter flavor is important in a recipe.
+- European butter is known for its rich taste which is a direct result of the higher butterfat content.
+It also contains less water, European butter is often the preference for baking, especially when the butter flavor is essential in a recipe.

 Tips on Making Measuring and Weighing Butter

-- To make it easier to convert yourself – Try memorizing one fact in each category so you can easily convert in your head.
+- To make it easier to convert yourself – Try memorizing one fact in each category so you can work it out in your head.